COBOGames/cglocalization-documentation/README.md

-# cglocalization-documentation
+# CGLocalization Documentation

+<a target="_blank" href="https://cobogames.github.io/cglocalization-documentation/manual/index.html">User Manual</a>
+and
+<a target="_blank" href="https://cobogames.github.io/cglocalization-documentation/scripting/index.html">Scriping API</a>
-User Manual and Scriping API documentation of the <a target="_blank" href="http://u3d.as/1kix">CGLocalization</a> tool for Unity.
+documentation of the
+<a target="_blank" href="http://u3d.as/1kix">CGLocalization</a>
+tool for Unity.